 - Smaller constellation than Planet

-- Primarily focused on defense/intelligence market
+- Focused primarily on the defense/intelligence market

 - Coverage gaps compared to larger constellations